ECC-BFMC/Documentation/source/data/hardwaresetupofcar/hardwareimprovements.rst

 The given car kit has an already implemented PID control, which means driving in a “constant speed” mode, meaning that even if the car tends to get stuck (based on the signals received from the encoder) the car’s speed will be automatically adjusted and therefore the problem of the smoothness is eliminated (at least partially).
 The car, by default, runs in “constant power consumption” mode, where any friction or physical tension will result in decreasing the car’s speed or even in the situation of the car being stuck.
-Nevertheless, in both situations, a hardware care for the chassys is always welcomed :).
+Nevertheless, in both situations, a hardware care for the chassis is always welcomed :).

 **What tools do I need?**

-    * Imbus screwdriver;
+    * Hex key screwdriver;
     * Grease ;
     * Degreaser;
     * Isopropyl alcohol;
     * Sponge & brush;
     * Pliers;
     * Phillips screwdriver;
-    * Flat file / dremel / sandpaper.
+    * Flat file /  sandpaper.

 .. image::  ../../images/hardwaresetupforcar/tools.png
    :align: center
-   :width: 100%
+   :width: 90%

 **How much time do I need?**